Skip to main content

 General English for Academic Purposes (EAP)

-These modules are open to students from all subjects.
-Most are designed for students who speak English as a second or foreign language, but we also offer courses for students who have studied in English or have English as their first language.
+These modules are for students from all subjects.
+Most are for if you speak English as a second or foreign language.
+We also offer courses if you've studied in English or speak English as your first language.

 English for Business Studies (EBS)

-These modules are for students studying business-related subjects whose first language is not English.
+These modules are for students studying business-related subjects.
+They're suitable for you if your first language isn't English.

-Both the EAP and EBS modules will help you develop your English and academic skills so you can do well in your main course.
-Classes are organised by level and skill, allowing you to choose the areas you want to improve.
+Both modules will help your development so you can do well in your main course.
+We organise classes by level and skill, so you can choose the areas you want to improve in.

 How you'll learn

-Our language classes are interactive and flexible, designed to help you improve your English in a practical way.
+Our language classes are interactive and flexible.
+They're designed to help you improve your English in a practical way.

-You can also use the Language Centre for homework or self-study, where you’ll have access to learning materials and support from a Language Technician.
+You can also use the Language Centre for homework or self-study.
+Here, you can access learning materials and support from a Language Technician.

-Because every student’s English level and needs are different, there is no fixed set of courses you must take.
+As every student's English level and needs are different, there's no fixed set of courses you need to take.
 Instead, our course allows you to progress from beginner to advanced academic English.

 Entry requirements